MohamedMamdoouh/Simple-Bank-System/README.md

 The Simple Bank System is a straightforward C++ application designed to simulate basic banking operations.
 It provides features such as user authentication, account management, transactions, and currency exchange.
 This project focuses on simplicity and ease of use while incorporating basic security measures, like encrypted password storage.

+## 🚀 Project Purpose

+This is a personal project to demonstrate basic banking operations implemented in C++.
+It covers account management, transactions, and basic security features like password encryption.
+This project is aimed at showcasing an understanding of C++ fundamentals, object-oriented programming, and simple user authentication systems.

 ## Features

 ### 🛡️ Login Screen